xmarkclx/silverstripe-permamail/README.md

 # SilverStripe Permamail
 ======================
+This fork adds the following features:
+ 	- Added quick output view
+ 	- Made it translatable via Fluent
+ 	- Added CSV import for mail templates, useful for updating multiple sites with templates

 This module adds several enhancements to the core `Email` class in SilverStripe:
 * Persisting sent emails in the database
 * Allowing "resend" of emails